This article covers 18 popular types of engineering. I’m going to go over each field, and give you a lot of info nuggets too.

 This is because each material has unique challenges.
 Thus, only mastery allows for safe and profitable mining.

-In this pursuit, mining engineers do the following:
+In this pursuit, mining engineers do the following types of work:

 - Design and test machines